stephenharris/behat-wordpress-extension/docs/index.md

 [![Latest Unstable Version](https://poser.pugx.org/paulgibbs/behat-wordpress-extension/v/unstable.svg)](https://packagist.org/packages/paulgibbs/behat-wordpress-extension)
 [![License](https://poser.pugx.org/paulgibbs/behat-wordpress-extension/license.svg)](https://packagist.org/packages/paulgibbs/behat-wordpress-extension)

-WordHat is an integration layer between [Behat](http://behat.org), [Mink Extension](https://github.com/Behat/MinkExtension), and [WordPress](https://wordpress.org).
+WordHat is an integration layer between [Behat](http://behat.org), [Mink](https://github.com/Behat/MinkExtension), and [WordPress](https://wordpress.org).
 It provides WordPress-specific functionality for common testing scenarios specific to WordPress sites.

 If you are new to the project or Behat, we recommend that you first read through our documentation.
 If you just want to get started, download WordHat on [Composer](https://packagist.org/packages/paulgibbs/behat-wordpress-extension) or [Github](https://github.com/paulgibbs/behat-wordpress-extension).